Love Ride: Harley-Davidson of Glendale, California

 The Love Ride was founded by Oliver Shokouh, the owner of a Harley-Davidson dealership in Glendale, California.
 Comedian and motorcycle buff Jay Leno served as Grand Marshal every year since 1985.
 Other celebrity participants have included Lorenzo Lamas and Larry Hagman, Robert Patrick, and musicians Lynyrd Skynyrd.
 The original ride in 1984 raised $1,500.
 In 2004, the ride raised over one million dollars.

 The 2009 Love Ride was cancelled due to poor ticket sales and problems with sponsors, both attributed in part to the recession that began in 2008.

 The final US Love Ride happened in 2015.
 Organizers said they had raised a total of more than $24 million in previous rides, and hoped to use the final event to top $25 million.

 Love Ride Schweiz

-In 1993, Erwin W. Wyrsch brought the idea of a motorcycle charity event, inspired by the American Love Ride, to Switzerland.
+In 1993, Erwin W. Wyrsch along with 5 others brought the idea of a motorcycle charity event, inspired by the American Love Ride, to Switzerland.
 On May 1st, 200 people on 99 motorcycles raised 7,500 Swiss francs in donations for the Swiss Muscular Dystrophy Association.